ILRI-Genomics-Platform/sars-cov-2-genomics-and-bioinformatics-2024/modules/phylogenomics/_posts/2024-01-02-phylogenetics-practicals.md

 The focus is on SARS-CoV-2 virus evolution, in particular on the emergence and viral exchanges of the alpha (B.1.1.7) variant of SARS-CoV-2 in Kenya.

-The alpha data set has NOT been officially analyzed and ongoing analyses in underway.
-The aim is to obtain an estimate of ascertain several evolution parameters including the time of the most recent common ancestor and viral exchanges between different locations in Kenya.
+The alpha data set has NOT been officially analyzed and ongoing analyses is underway.
+The aim is to obtain estimates of several evolution parameters including the time of the most recent common ancestor and viral exchanges between different locations in Kenya.